MullinsLab/phylobook/README.md

 ----

 *Notes for SSO users:  Creating a user, at this point, has to be done at the manage.py shell.
 Here is example code for adding externally authenticated users.
+Once the externally authenticated user is created in  the shell, the user will appear in the admin module where permissions can be assigned.

 `python3 manage.py shell`